vansh-c2002/music-app/README.md

 ## Features

-- Upload PNG, JPG, or PDF files
+**Upload**
+- Drag-and-drop anywhere on the page, or browse/camera
-- Multi-file upload — select multiple images at once
+- Multi-file upload with drag-to-reorder page preview
 - Multi-page PDF support — every page is processed automatically
+- Per-image crop and rotate in the preview lightbox
+- Classical (HOMR) and Jazz (Jazzmus) model selection

+**Editor**
+- Interactive sheet music viewer powered by OpenSheetMusicDisplay
+- Click any note to select it; shift-click for multi-select
+- Pitch editing — click up/down, drag a note vertically, or use arrow keys
-- In-browser sheet music editor with note properties panel
+- Accidental, duration, and chord-note controls in the properties panel
+- Inline chord symbol editing (click any chord label to rename)
+- Transpose entire score by semitone or octave
+- Playback with BPM control; **click a note to start playing from that point**
+- Undo / redo history
+- Mobile-responsive layout with a compact quick-edit toolbar

+**Export & Library**
-- One-click export to `.musicxml` for MuseScore
+- One-click export to `.musicxml` (opens in MuseScore, Sibelius, etc.)
-- Low-confidence notes flagged for user review
+- Export to PDF via browser print
 - Google OAuth sign-in (Firebase Auth)
 - Personal library — save, browse, and re-open past scores (Firestore)

+**Other**
 - Ad-supported free tier (30-second countdown before processing)
 - Live at [music-app-924.pages.dev](https://music-app-924.pages.dev)